“Why is the sky blue?”, “Why is the grass green?”, and “Why are the clouds white?”, “Why, why, why….”

 10 PRACTICAL TIPS TO NURTURE CURIOSITY IN YOUR CHILD

-- Google together with your child.
-There is nothing wrong in exposing your child to the world of the Internet, as long as they are being supervised.
+Google together with your child.
+There is nothing wrong with exposing your child to the world of the Internet, as long as they are being supervised.
 Let them see how vast the world is and enjoy the process of finding out things together.